 Supported by their key partner, the European Commission, these conferences have provided a forum for highlighting common challenges and practical solutions whilst examining case studies that help the less experienced to learn from more experienced practitioners.

-Building upon the 2016 EU Environmental Crime Enforcement Network conference in Utrecht and the 2017 Successful Networks Conference 'Tackling Waste and Wildlife Crime in Europe' held in Oxford, IMPEL, EUFJE, ENPE and EnviCrimeNet are planning another 4 Networks Conference for the Spring of 2021.
+Building upon the 2016 EU Environmental Crime Enforcement Network conference in Utrecht and the 2017 Successful Networks Conference 'Tackling Waste and Wildlife Crime in Europe' held in Oxford, IMPEL, EUFJE, ENPE and EnviCrimeNet are planning another 4 Networks Conference for the Autumn of 2021.

 The objective is to emphasize that police, inspection, prosecution and the courts are part of one enforcement chain and can form a "fist" against environmental crime.
 The theme will be "organised environmental crime" because this is transversal and relevant to all actors.